cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 clipping the weights to [-0.05, 0.05] worked a bit better.

 #### Data
+Standard practice is to resize the CelebA images to 96x96 and the crop a center 64x64 image. `loadceleba.py` (called in `train.py`) takes as input the directory to your images, and will resize them upon loading.

 #### Tensorboard
 Tensorboard logs are stored in `checkpoints/celeba/logs`.
 I am updating Tensorboard every step as training